informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 }
 ```

-In the loop, while the game does not end, we read an action from the console, parse it to obtain the
+In the loop, while the game has not finished, the program reads a command from the console, parses it
+to obtain the corresponding command object and then calls the execute method of this command object.
-corresponding command, execute the command and, if the execution is satisfactory and the state of the
+If the execution is successful and the state of the game has changed, it prints the board and if the
-game has changed, we repaint it.
-Otherwise, if the command is invalid, we display an error.
+command is invalid, it prints an error message.

-In the displayed loop, the most important part is this line:
+The most important part of this loop is the following line of code:
 ```java
 Command command = Command.parse(words);
 ```

-The key point is that the controller only handles abstract commands, so it doesn't know which concrete
+The key point is that the controller only handles abstract commands so it doesn't know which concrete
-command is executed and what exactly the command does.
-This is the mechanism that allows us to easily
+command is being executed nor exactly what this concrete command does.
+This is the dynamic-binding
-add new specific commands.
+mechanism that allows us to easily add new specific commands.

-The **`parse(String[])`** method is a static method of the Command class, responsible for finding which specific
+The **`parse(String[])`** method is a static method of the `Command` class that is responsible for
+for finding which
-command corresponds to the user's input.
-To do this, the Command class maintains an AVAILABLE_COMMANDS list
+specific command corresponds to the user's input.
+It does so by calling the `matchCommand(String)` on an
-of available commands.
-This method loops through the list of commands to determine, calling the
-matchCommand(String) method of each command, to find out which user input corresponds to.
+object of each specific command class in turn (it loops through the `AVAILABLE_COMMANDS` list, which
+contains exactly one instance of each of the concrete command subclasses) until one of them returns a
+non-null value in the form of a concrete command object.
+If all of them return `null`, meaning
+that the input text does not correspond to any of the available commands, it prints
+the *unknown command* message.

 The skeleton of the code is as follows:
 ```java